 A physical disability can define where often used items are stored.
-This is a guide about handicapped accessible storage tips.
+This is a page about handicapped accessible storage tips.

 I am a disabled senior citizen who gets around most of the time in a motorized chair.
 Because of the chair and shoulder problems, I had to store certain frequently used foods in easily reachable containers.
 I bought plastic 1/2 gallon drink containers, rectangular in shape (rounded corners), with handles.
 I put them in cabinet above my microwave because these were the most used items.
 I kept in that cabinet; my coffee, oatmeal, instant potatoes, and instant milk.